syncfusion-content/xamarin-docs/Xamarin/Scheduler/DayView.md

 layout: post
-title: Customize DayView at Syncfusion SfSchedule for Xamarin.Forms description:Learn how to customize the scheduler day view settings and its appearance in SfSchedule control in Xamarin.Forms
+title: Customize DayView at Syncfusion SfSchedule for Xamarin.Forms
+description: Learn how to customize the scheduler day view settings and its appearance in SfSchedule control in Xamarin.Forms
 platform: xamarin
 control: SfSchedule
 documentation: ug